webplatform/docs/css/properties/flex-wrap/index.md

 |CSS object model property=flexWrap
 |Values={{CSS Property Value
 |Data Type=nowrap
 |Description=The flex container is single-line.
-The cross-start direction is equivalent to either the start or before/head direction of the current writing mode, whichever is in the cross axis, and the cross-end direction is the opposite direction of cross-start.
+The cross-start direction is equivalent to either the start or before/head direction of the current [[css/properties/writing-mode|writing mode]], whichever is in the cross axis, and the cross-end direction is the opposite direction of cross-start.
 }}{{CSS Property Value
 |Data Type=wrap
 |Description=The flex container is multi-line.
-The cross-start direction is equivalent to either the start or before/head direction of the current writing mode, whichever is in the cross axis, and the cross-end direction is the opposite direction of cross-start.
+The cross-start direction is equivalent to either the start or before/head direction of the current [[css/properties/writing-mode|writing mode]], whichever is in the cross axis, and the cross-end direction is the opposite direction of cross-start.
 }}{{CSS Property Value
 |Data Type=wrap-reverse
-|Description=Same as ‘wrap’, except the cross-start and cross-end directions are swapped.
+|Description=Same as '''wrap''', except the cross-start and cross-end directions are swapped.
 }}
 }}
 {{Examples_Section